AdobeDocs/campaign-standard.en/help/channels/using/publishing-transactional-message.md

 ![](assets/message-center_10.png)

-The steps for sending a proof are detailed in the [Sending proofs](../../sending/using/sending-proofs.md) section.
+The steps for sending a proof are detailed in the [Sending proofs](../../sending/using/sending-proofs.md) section.-->

 ## Publishing a transactional message {#publishing-a-transactional-message}

-Once you have checked your transactional message, you can publish it.
+Once you have tested your transactional message, you can publish it.

 ![](assets/message-center_12.png)